pydanny/pydanny-event-notes/DjangoConEurope2013/keynotes.rst

 Requests is known for having an elegant API.
 Look at sample code from using the Django test client.
 It's practically the same code!

-Example of models and model methods
+* Example of models and model methods

-API conventions encourage clean design
+API conventions encourage clean design:

 * Make it easy to separate content from presentation
 * Helps us get things done

 Django Views are Functions
 -----------------------------

-Function views are very simple.
-Request -> Response
+Function views are very simple. ``Request -> Response``

-Even with class-based views, you have View.as_view() which is basically the same thing.
+Even with class-based views, you have ``View.as_view()`` which is basically the same thing.

 Django Has Awesome Features
 -----------------------------

-The admin is what we're known for.
-Aka "How to sell Django 101" Shortest admin module possible in 3 lines.
+* The admin is what we're known for.
+Aka "How to sell Django 101".
+* Shortest admin module possible in 3 lines.

     * Don't hack the admin to force it to bend to NoSQL.
 Write separate code
     * Pydanny will be sprinting on django-admin2

 Django's Full Stack Is Awesome
 -------------------------------